Abbreviations- G, billion; M, million; k,

 Stephan's

-which are 210 to 340 Mly from Earth in the constellation
+NGC 7320.
+The first four galaxies are between 210 to 340 Mly from Earth in the constellation

 Pegasus.
 NGC 7320 (blue galaxy on left in quintet) is in the